-Cell migration is required for efficient tumor metastasis as cells spread away from the primary tumor site [117,118].
+Cell migration is required for efficient tumor metastasis as cells spread away from the primary tumor site [116,117].
 In this study, a wound healing assay revealed that IVL DCM inhibited the. migration of A549 cells.
-In accordance, I. viscosa methanol extracts were shown to suppress migration and induce cytotoxicity and apoptosis of melanoma cell lines [29].
-Furthermore, terpenoids have been reported to inhibit cancer cell migration [119].
-In contrast, other studies have reported that I. viscosa extracts can enhance migration of fibroblast cells, suggesting that the extracts may be beneficial as wound healing agents [120].
-The difference in effects on cell migration may be related to the difference in checmical composition between the terpenoid-rich IVL DCM fraction and the I. viscosa extracts with wound healing activity and the kind of cells used (cancerous human cells vs. mouse fibroblasts).
-For example, tomentosin, a sesquiterpene lactone highly abundant in I. viscosa, was shown to inhibit migration of osteosrcoma [121] and multiple meyeloma cells [122], and downregulate genes enriched in migration, proliferation, growth, and invasion pathways [122].
-Andrographis is a diterpene which was shown to inhibit migration of A549 cells [123].
+In accordance, I. viscosa methanol extracts were shown to suppress migration and induce cytotoxicity and apoptosis of melanoma cell lines [28].
+Furthermore, terpenoids have been reported to inhibit cancer cell migration [118].
+In contrast, other studies have reported that I. viscosa extracts can enhance migration of fibroblast cells, suggesting that the extracts may be beneficial as wound healing agents [119].
+The difference in effects on cell migration may be related to the difference in chemical composition between the terpenoid-rich IVL DCM fraction and the I. viscosa extracts with wound healing activity and the kind of cells used (cancerous human cells vs. mouse fibroblasts).
+For example, tomentosin, a sesquiterpene lactone highly abundant in I. viscosa, was shown to inhibit migration of osteosrcoma [120] and multiple meyeloma cells [121] and downregulate genes enriched in migration, proliferation, growth, and invasion pathways [121].
+Andrographis is a diterpene that was shown to inhibit migration of A549 cells [122].

-Focal adhesion kinase (FAK) promotes the migration and invasion of tumor cells [124-127].
+Focal adhesion kinase (FAK) promotes the migration and invasion of tumor cells [123-126].
 FAK levels are frequently high in cancerous cells.
-High FAK levels correlate with human cancers' metastatic potential [128-130].
+High FAK levels correlate with human cancers' metastatic potential [127-129].
 IVL DCM-mediated inhibition of cell migration was accompanied by inhibition of FAK activation.
 The latter event may underpin the attenuated migratory potential of A549 cells.
-This is the first report of the correlation between inhibition of cell migration and suppression of FAK activation by I. viscosa extracts.
-Interestingly, terpenoids have been shown to inhibit FAK activation.
-Isomalabaricane triterpenoids have been shown to target FAK [131].
-Oridonin diterpenoid inhibits the FAK signaling pathway in human small cell lung cancer cells H1688 [132].
-However, it remains to be tested inhibition if inhibition of FAK activation is the only mechanism through which IVL DCM inhibits A549 cell migration, or IVL DCM may target other cell migratory pathways.
+This is the first report of the correlation between inhibition of cell migration and suppression of FAK activation.
+Isomalabaricane triterpenoids have been shown to inhibit FAK activation.
+Isomalabaricane triterpenoids have been shown to target FAK [130].
+Oridonin diterpenoid inhibits the FAK signaling pathway in human small cell lung cancer cells H1688 [131].
+However, it remains to be tested if the inhibition of FAK activation is the only mechanism through which IVL DCM inhibits A549 cell migration or if IVL DCM may target other cell migratory pathways.

-This study has given significant insights into the mechanisms of action underlying the anticancerous effects of I. viscosa bioactivities.
-Uncovering the full therapeutic potential of I. viscosa remains a daunting task due to the complexity and variability of I. viscosa extracts, which contain hundreds or even thousands of individual bioactive compounds of varying abundance, and identifying compounds responsible for a given biological activity is by itself a very ambitious endeavor.
-This task is further complicated by the fact that the overall activity of extracts of medicinal plants is possibly a result of the combined action of multiple compounds with synergistic, additive, or antagonistic activity [133].
+This study has given significant insights into the mechanisms of action underlying the anticancer effects of I. viscosa bioactivities.
+Uncovering the full therapeutic potential of I. viscosa remains a daunting task due to the complexity and variability of I. viscosa extracts, which contain hundreds or even thousands of individual bioactive compounds of varying abundance and identifying compounds responsible for a given biological activity is by itself a very ambitious endeavor.
+This task is further complicated by the fact that the overall activity of extracts of medicinal plants is possibly a result of the combined action of multiple compounds with synergistic, additive, or antagonistic activity [132].

 In conclusion, this study revealed the cytotoxic effects of a methanolic extract of I. viscosa.
 Furthermore, a terpenoid-rich fraction was prepared and characterized by GC-MS. The terpenoid-rich fraction is rich in several terpenoids, identified for the first time in I. viscosa, that can explain its ability to inhibit proliferation and migration and induce the intrinsic apoptotic pathway in A549 cells.
-These results warrant future purification of the I. viscosa terpenoid-rich fraction to isolate its metabolites responsible for the observed anticancerous effects.
-Overall, our study revealed the potential anti-cancerous effects of I. viscosa terpenoids against lung cancer cells, affirming I. viscosa as a renewed source for the discovery of potential anticancerous drugs.
+These results warrant future purification of the I. viscosa terpenoid-rich fraction to isolate its metabolites responsible for the observed anticancer effects.
+Overall, our study revealed the potential anti-cancerous effects of I. viscosa terpenoids against lung cancer cells, affirming I. viscosa as a renewed source for the discovery of potential anticancer drugs.